 Annual membership dues for the historical society are $20 for an individual; or $200 for a individual lifetime membership; or $150 for an annual corporate membership.

-Since the historical society is a nonprofit organization, our primary sources of funding are through donations and profits earned from our fund raising events.
-Without these funds, the museum would cease to operate.
+Since the historical society is a nonprofit organization, the primary sources of funding are through memberships, donations and profits earned from fund raising events.
+Without these funds, the Vinton History Museum would cease to operate.